isaacbernat/presentations/optimise/final.md

 ???
 As we can see, the exponentiation is replaced by multiplication now.

 From a logic point of view, the order does not matter.
-But most computers execute code sequentially.
+But many computers execute code sequentially.
 That is, one condition must be evaluated first, then a second one and so on.
-If the first results false, the next one doesn't need to be evaluated as the whole condition will be False.
-If the first is True then the second one needs to be evaluated.
-The reverse process would be applicable for chained OR conditions.
+If the first conditional clause is `False`, the next one doesn't need to be evaluated as the whole condition will be `False` (because they are connected with `and` statements).
+If the first is `True` then the second one needs to be evaluated.
+The opposite process would be applicable for chained `or` conditions.

 Further references: https://docs.python.org/3/library/stdtypes.html#boolean-operations-and-or-not